Leon Leyson: Later life

 After the Red Army liberated Brünnlitz, the Lejzons briefly returned to Kraków, before Leib and his parents left for a displaced persons camp in Wetzlar, American-occupied Germany.
-In 1949, Lejzon and his parents immigrated to the United States, where they changed their family name to Leyson and Leib adopted the name Leon.
+This is where they heard that the rest of the family in their hometown of Narewka, including their eldest son, the grands-parents (Chanah's parents), and all the uncles, aunts and cousins, had been killed in 1941.
+Realizing they could not go back, in 1949, Lejzon and his parents immigrated to the United States, where they changed their family name to Leyson and Leib adopted the name Leon.
 His surviving siblings, David and Pesza (who changed her name to Aviva), immigrated first to Czechoslovakia and then settled in Israel.

 In 1951, Leyson was drafted and served as an engineer in the US Army in Okinawa, Japan for sixteen months during the Korean War.
 He began teaching at Huntington Park High School in 1958.
 He met his wife, Elisabeth Burns, in January 1965.
 They married that year in July.

 Leyson studied industrial arts at Los Angeles City College and received a bachelor's degree from Los Angeles State College in 1958.
 He then earned a Master of Education from Pepperdine University in 1970.
 He taught tech ed and was a guidance counselor at Huntington Park High School for 39 years, before his retirement in 1997.

 In 2011 he was awarded an honorary doctorate in humane letters from Chapman University.

 In 1972, he met his savior Oskar Schindler one last time at a reunion of survivors in Los Angeles, before Schindler's death in 1974.
 Leyson was not sure Schindler would remember him, but he recognized him immediately, saying "I know who you are, you're Little Leyson!"

 Leyson kept quiet about his experiences during the Holocaust until the release of the film Schindler's List, and the public interest that followed.
 He began speaking publicly about his experiences to audiences around the United States and Canada.
 He was a member of Rodgers Center for Holocaust Education Advisory Board at Chapman University.